Back

 React Native for mobile apps.
 You’ll be able to create mobile apps for both iOS and Android using a single codebase.
 Your developers will only need to write code once — this saves you up to 30% time and money.

-Here we’ll outline the process we’ve used at Purrweb for 8 years.
-You can apply it when creating a learning mobile app on your own, or you can hire us and we’ll do the work for you.
+Here, we’ll outline the process we’ve used at Purrweb for 10 years.
+You can apply it when creating a learning mobile app on your own, or you can hire us, and we’ll do the work for you.

 1. Conduct market research

 Think of the target audience of your app and its needs.
-Try to understand in detail who your future customer is — and what exactly they want from your app.
+Try to understand in detail who your future customers are — and what exactly they want from your app.
 This ensures that the features you’ll include will enhance the user experience and not hinder it.

 Note any competitors you may have.
 Find their strengths and areas where their app is lacking.
 You can develop a useful product that improves upon failures other apps have, and users will like your app more.